3 Steps How Anyone Can Reduce Non-Value-Adding Meetings

 Zoom fatigue is a real issue, and excessive meetings can take a toll on your team's productivity.
 By following the above described steps, you can reduce the number of unnecessary meetings and create a more effective, focused and enjoyable work environment.

 At beams, we're committed to helping you optimize your own and your team's mindful productivity.
-To get started, you can get your personalised report on how healthy your calendar looks like with our Calendar Health Check.
+To get started, you can get your personalized report on how healthy your calendar looks like with our Calendar Health Check.